michalmanko/php-library-holiday/README.md

 To create a new Provider please see the [`\Michalmanko\Holiday\Provider\Poland`](src/Michalmanko/Holiday/Provider/Poland.php) class as an example.

 ## Running Tests
 Run a `php composer install` command in the base directory to install the `phpunit` dependency.
-After that you can simply call `vendor/bin/phpunit -c phpunit.xml` to run the test suite.
+After that you can simply call `vendor/bin/phpunit -c phpunit.xml.dist` to run the test suite.